Pressing Soft Plastic // ONLINE TUTORIAL

 ♻️ DIY Soft Plastic Upcycling

 Turn your favourite snack wrapper into your next sewing project.
-Noodle packs, chocy wrappers, coffee bags - transform bin-bound plastic into head-turning, sewable materials in just a few minutes.
+Transform everyday trash (noodle packets, chocy wrappers, coffee bags and more) into sewable materials without fancy tools or equipment.

 💚 Take Impact Into Your Own Hands